CptFrikadel/igc-loginator/Readme.md

 ## Usage

 Simply run with a bunch of `.igc` files as argument.
-On OpenVario output is best viewed when piped into `less`.

 ## Cross Compiling